 This tutorial begins on page 193.

 - Open your scene file from the last exercise.
-Select the model, its Unwrap UVW modifier, and click the Edit button to open the UVW Editor.
+Select the model, its Unwrap UVW modifier, and click the Open UV Editor button.

 - Open the editor's Tools menu, and select Render UVW Template.

 - A dialog box appears.
 The text cautions that you should make sure that the width and height values are the same (square image) and that the values are powers of 2, which work much better in Unreal.
 For those of you unfamiliar with powers of 2:

 |Power of 2